Math Puzzles

 Sequence completion, pattern hunting, and number theory constraints.

-How the three puzzle types differ
+How the two puzzle types differ

 Brain teasers are less about math and more about reframing.
 They often involve a situation where the obvious approach leads nowhere, and the solution requires looking at the problem from a completely different angle.
 Some are classic puzzles you may have seen before.
 Others are original.
 Either way, they are the kind of problem where you feel a small satisfaction when the answer clicks.